robbyHuelsi/voxblox_radio_nuclear_mapper/README.md

 | **hector_vehicle_launch** | [`radiological_nuclear_mapper`](https://github.com/tu-darmstadt-ros-pkg/hector_vehicle_launch/tree/radiological_nuclear_mapper) |

 ## How To Run 3D Radiation Mapper?
-Decide for one ENRICH run or create new launch file(s) for a new run.
+Decide for one ENRICH run or create new file(s) for a new run.
 Make sure you have the corresponding bag files.
-In you have all required launch files continue with the instructions for manual or automated start.
+If you have all required files collected continue with the instructions for manual or automated start.

 ### Launch Files